pedrohba1/SSCS/Readme.md

 ## Features

 1. **Facial Detection**: Capable of detecting faces in real-time.
-2. **Human Detection**: Real-time detection of human figures.
+2. **Movement Detection**: Real-time detection of movement.
-3. **Facial Database**: You can save faces for later recognition and notifications.
+3.**Detection event storage**: Recognized patterns on footage can be saved in a database.
 4. **Multiple Video Feeds**: If you have multiple cameras you can integrate multiple video feeds.
 5. **Archiving and Playback**: integrate either your local storage our cloud storage to have later access to files.
-6. **Notifications**: This software can notify you when some specific events happen on camera, in your phone.
-7. **Self-Sovereign**: Your data, your rules.
+6. **Self-Sovereign**: Your data, your rules.
 No third-party control or access, unless you prefer it.
 In that case, it's up to the user to integrate the tools provided.
-8. **Search and Filter**: with the saved data, you can check for when specific events happened in the feed.
+7. **Search and Filter**: with the saved data, you can check for when specific events happened in the feed.

+## Future features

+1. **Facial Database**: You can save faces for later recognition and notifications.
+2. **Notifications**: This software can notify you when some specific events happen on camera, in your phone.

 ## Installation